Skip to main content

 Authenticate

-Send authentication message with your OAuth2 access token
+Send a request message containing your OAuth2 access token and wait for the server’s authSuccess response.

 3